-10. The National Security Law is enacted for the purpose of preventing, suppressing and imposing punishment for acts and activities that endanger national security.
+- 9. The National Security Law is enacted for the purpose of preventing, suppressing and imposing punishment for acts and activities that endanger national security.
 In particular, preventive efforts should be accorded priority in order to minimise the need for suppression and punishment.
 As far as prevention and education are concerned, all schools (including primary schools, secondary schools and kindergartens) have a significant role to play.
-It is incumbent on them to review as early as possible and devise appropriate measures in respect of school planning and management, staff management, and other relevant areas to facilitate students' effective learning, which should include:

-- ensuring all school staff to uphold professional ethics, abide by the law and observe the code of conduct acceptable to the society in order to live up to the society's expectations on their ethics and professions; - (2) stepping up the prevention and suppression of teaching or other school activities that are in breach of the Basic Law, the National Security Law and all laws applicable to Hong Kong; preventing political or other illegal activities from permeating schools and handling such matters so that the school's normal operation and students' learning are not affected; and following up promptly on rule-breaching behaviours; and - (3) helping students gain a correct understanding of the legislative background, message, importance and significance of the National Security Law as well as the important concepts covered by national security, so as to facilitate students' learning of the spirit of the rule of law, and enhance their national security and law-abiding awareness, thereby nurturing them to become good law-abiding citizens.
+It is incumbent on them to devise appropriately and review continuously measures related to safeguarding national security and national security education in respect of school planning and management, staff management, learning and teaching, student guidance, discipline and support, and homeschool cooperation, etc. to facilitate students' effective learning, which should include: - (1) ensuring all school staff to uphold professional ethics, abide by the law and observe the code of conduct acceptable to society in order to live up to society's expectations on their ethics and professions; - (2) stepping up the prevention and suppression of teaching or other school activities that are in breach of the Basic Law, the National Security Law and all laws applicable to Hong Kong; preventing political or other illegal activities from permeating schools and handling such matters so that schools' normal operation and students' learning are not affected; and following up promptly on rule-breaching behaviours; and - (3) helping students gain a correct understanding of the legislative background, message, importance and significance of the National Security Law as well as the important concepts covered by national security, so as to facilitate students' learning of the spirit of the rule of law, and enhance their national security and law-abiding awareness, thereby nurturing them to become good law-abiding citizens.

-11. The management systems, curricula and arrangements for learning and teaching of international schools as well as other private primary schools, secondary schools and kindergartens solely offering non-local curricula differ considerably from schools offering local curricula.
-Specifically, their operation mode, management framework, curriculum scope and quality assurance mechanisms, arrangements for learning and teaching, etc. are largely different from those of local schools.
-Nonetheless, as a principle, international schools as well as other private primary schools, secondary schools and kindergartens solely offering non-local curricula also have the responsibility to help their students (regardless of their ethnicity and nationality) acquire a correct and objective understanding and appreciation of the concept of national security and the National Security Law, as well as the duty to cultivate a law-abiding These schools should, in accordance with the fundamental spirit among their students. principles set out in paragraph 10 above and by making reference to the guidelines herein and the specific measures and templates attached, devise relevant strategies and measures in light of their school-based circumstances and needs, with a view to maintaining a safe and orderly learning environment and promoting students' effective learning and healthy development.
+10. The management systems, curricula and arrangements for learning and teaching of international schools as well as other private primary schools, secondary schools and kindergartens solely offering non-local curricula differ considerably from schools offering local Specifically, their operation mode, management framework, curriculum scope and quality assurance mechanisms, arrangements for learning and teaching, etc. are largely different from those of local schools.
+Nonetheless, as a principle, international schools as well as other private primary schools, secondary schools and kindergartens solely offering non-local curricula also have the responsibility to help their students (regardless of their ethnicity and nationality) acquire a correct and objective understanding and appreciation of the concept of national security and the National Security Law, as well as the duty to cultivate a law-abiding These schools should, in accordance with the fundamental spirit among their students. principles set out in paragraph 9 above and by making reference to the guidelines herein and the specific measures and templates attached, devise and continuously review relevant strategies and measures in light of their school-based circumstances and needs, with a view to maintaining a safe and orderly learning environment and promoting students' effective learning and healthy development.